Diuit/Diuit-Messenger-iOS/README.md

   }

   override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
       if let vc = segue.destinationViewController as?
-DUMessengerSettingViewController {
+DMSettingViewController {
           vc.chatDataForSetting = self.chat
       }
   }